What Is Safety Risk Management in Aviation SMS?

 Establish Hazard Identification Process

-Where many organizations get their SRM process right is understanding the importance of identifying hazards.
+Where many aviation service providers get their SRM process right is understanding the importance of identifying hazards.
 Where organizations go astray is not understanding that hazard identification is a process, not just a single activity.
 This process includes:

 - Initial identification of hazards;

 - Understanding the relationship and responsibilities for managing hazards among the various "interfaces;" and